GuyBarros/5_Steps_Service_Mesh/README.md

 ![Image](./assets/chat_healthcheck_failing.jpg)

-The service is failing because we arent running the chat application yet.
+The service is failing because we aren't running the chat application yet.

  Now we will use the service discovery capabilities of Consul to help the chat application find the MongoDB instance using the DNS interface.